-The HFEA have announced the results of their public consultation and made reccomendations to Government on sex selection during IVF.
+The HFEA have announced the results of their public consultation and made recommendations to Government on sex selection during IVF.

 Simon Fishel, Managing Director of CARE, Centre for Assisted Reproduction, in Nottingham, said: